Athens Archaeological Sites Guide to Explore Ancient Greek History

 The Temple of Olympian Zeus might not be as intact as the Acropolis, but its monumental scale and fascinating history make it a must-see archaeological site in Athens.
 From Hadrian’s influence on the city to the hidden gems within the ruins, this spot offers a unique blend of Greek and Roman heritage.

-6. Kerameikos – The Ancient Cemetery of Athens
+6. Kerameikos, the Ancient Cemetery of Athens

 When people think of Athens’ ancient sites, the Acropolis, the Parthenon, and the Ancient Agora often take the spotlight.
 But if you’re looking for a hidden gem, a place where history, art, and archaeology intertwine in a peaceful setting, Kerameikos is where you should go.